 - One-sided fringe: measures 3.1" (8 cm)

-- Color palette: warm vanilla beige, walnut brown
+- Color palette: warm vanilla beige, tan, dusty rose pink

 - These rugs are prized for their expressive design and construction.
 Their freeform edges meander and wiggle, unbound by constrictions of mass production.